tomrpl/defiscan/src/content/protocols/dyad.md

 update_date: "1970-01-01"
 ---

+# Summary

+The DYAD protocol allows users to mint interest-free stablecoins against collateral types like ETH.
+Users have to deposit assets that are worth at least 150% of the value of their minted DYAD, or their position is liquidated.
+The excess value of all collateral in the system is tokenized, and users who own the token are able to utilize its value as part of their backing.

-# Assessment
+# Overview

 ## Chain

-This report covers the Dyad deployment on the Ethereum chain.
-Ethereum is considered fully decentralized according to this framework.
+The DYAD protocol is deployed on the Ethereum chain and thus receives a "Low" risk score.

 ## Upgradeability

+A Multisig controls various critical functions in the DYAD protocol.

-DYAD Protocol relies on a multisig structure to control upgrades and critical contract functions.
-The **VaultManagerV4** contract is upgradeable through the ERC-1967 and UUPS proxy patterns, which means its logic can be altered at any time.
-This introduces a risk that upgrades could lead to temporary freezing of assets or disruptions, especially since there are no timelocks in place to delay upgrades or give users time to react. \
+The _VaultManagerV4_ contract is upgradeable through the ERC-1967 and UUPS proxy patterns, which means its logic can be altered by the Multisig at any time.
+The _VaultManagerV4_ owns the permission to mint and burn DYAD tokens.
+Upgrading the implementation contract thus enables the Multisig to mint an arbitrary amount of the stablecoin.

-The **VaultLicenser** allows the multisig to add or remove vaults, and removing a vault from the registry freezes the associated collateral, preventing users from accessing their funds.
-This centralized control over key contract functions and immediate upgrade potential introduces the possibility of temporary freezing of assets or changes to the protocol’s performance.
+The Multisig also owns the permission to add or remove vaults through the _VaultLicenser_ contract.
+Removing a vault from the registry freezes the associated collateral and prevents users from accessing their funds.

+As a result, the protocol's Upgradeability risk score is "High".

 ## Autonomy

-DYAD Protocol relies heavily on Chainlink oracles for the price feeds of collateral assets (WETH, stETH, TBTC, and sUSDe).
-If one of these price feeds stops functioning or becomes untrusted, the respective collateral is frozen.
-Users cannot withdraw or redeem this collateral, and liquidations are paused for that specific asset.
-However, burning DYAD remains possible in such situations.
-The protocol has no fallback mechanism for updating the price feeds, as the reference addresses are immutable.
-A failure in the oracle system could result in temporary freezing of assets, but the protocol continues to operate for other collateral types.
+The DYAD protocol uses Chainlink oracles for the valuation of collateral assets (WETH, stETH, TBTC, and sUSDe).
+The Chainlink feeds are immutable and cannot be replaced.
+Sanity checks on the timeliness or validity of a price as well as a fallback are not implemented.
+A failure of Chainlink failure thus results in the freezing of collateral assets, and pausing of withdrawals, borrowing and liquidations.

+The Autonomy risk score is "High".

 ## Exit Window

-Permissions are not protected by an appropriate exit window resulting in users not being able to withdraw funds in case of an unwanted update.
+Permissions are not protected with an exit window resulting in users not being able to withdraw funds in case of an unwanted update.

-Specifically, the **VaultLicenser** allows the multisig to add or remove vaults without any timelock, which can result in the temporary locking of user funds.
-Similarly, the **VaultManagerV4** contract is upgradeable without a timelock, allowing immediate changes to critical functions like minting, burning, and liquidation.
+The risk score thus is "High".

 ## Accessibility

-Dyad Protocol offers a single user interface accessible through its main web app.
-However, a self-hosted backup solution is available via its open-source frontend code, hosted on GitHub at[ https://github.com/DyadStablecoin/frontend](https://github.com/DyadStablecoin/frontend).
-This allows users to host their own version of the dApp, providing an additional layer of accessibility and resilience in case the main interface becomes unavailable.
+Dyad Protocol offers a single user interface accessible through its website.
+The source code of the user interface is available on the public [ GitHub](https://github.com/DyadStablecoin/frontend).
+Users are thus able to host their own interface at reasonable financial cost.

+The risk score is "Medium".

 # Technical Analysis